Luxury cars, cigars and a villa among Maradona items on sale Sunday

 Neckties, caps, boots and sports gear, as well as six televisions, furniture, gym equipment, paintings and photos round out the items being auctioned by order of Judge Luciana Tedesco.

-The auction begins Sunday at 11:00 am (14H00 GMT) and will last two hours, Mercado said.
+The auction begins Sunday at 11:00 am (5pm EAT) and will last two hours, Mercado said.

 Proceeds will go to pay the estate’s debts and expenses, but not to Maradona’s heirs.
 The courts will decide how to dispose of any unsold items.